 Not only birds, but there is also alot of other life in the area, from foxes to badgers.
 Of course, there are countless marine animals in the waters below, even if you can’t see them.
 Bottlenose dolphins, grey seals, minke whales, basking sharks and sunfish are hidden by the waters at the foot of the cliffs.

-Do you have to pay to visit the Cliffs of Moher?
+Do you have to pay to see the Cliffs of Moher?

 Arriving by Car – visiting the Cliffs of Moher by car

-TIP: If you book online it is slightly cheaper, at 7 euro per adult (check the website for up to date pricing)
+TIP: If you book online it is slightly cheaper, at 7 euro per adult (check the website for up-to-date pricing).
+While you don’t have to book online beforehand, it is cheaper.

 PLEASE NOTE: Children are free (online anyway).